‘Everything Will Be Love’? Iconic Dunwoody mural is altered with mysterious paper heart

 In a kind of emoji graffiti, Dunwoody’s iconic “Everything Will Be OK” mural has its message temporarily altered with a paper heart taped over the “OK.”

 Who altered the mural when at the Spruill Center for the Art’s Gallery at 4681 Ashford-Dunwoody Road is unclear.
-The Spruill Center and Jason Scott Kofke, the artist who created the mural’s original design, could not immediately be reached for comment.
+The Spruill Center could not immediately be reached for comment.
 But the gallery praised the alteration in a May 18 Instagram post and left the heart in place.
 “Felt the need to share the addition to the beloved #EverythingWillBeOK mural.
 We like!
 How about you?” reads the post.

+Jason Scott Kofke, the artist who created the mural’s original design, said he did not do it himself and was unaware of it until the Reporter told him.
+He said he’s “ambivalent” about the alteration.

+“This project is replete with twists,” Kofke said.
+“It would not be out of character for me to tag one of my own pieces.
+But I promise you, I’m not involved in this one.

 The Spruill Center was one of two local nonprofits that recently found themselves in conflict with Kofke over a pandemic fundraiser’s use of the mural design.
 The Spruill Center partnered with Create Dunwoody in a successful effort to sell yard-sign versions of the mural as a fundraiser for out-of-work artists.
 However, Kofke soon raised copyright objections while marketing his own “Everything Will Be OK” products.
 An agreement was reached, but the local yard-sign sales are now over while Create Dunwoody distributes the funds.

-Note: Update: This story has been updated with comment from Jason Scott Kofke.